My Life! Teaching in a Korean University

 Recently, I’ve had an opportunity to witness two university teachers in Korea interacting with students in a small-group setting and what I saw left me shaking my head in disbelief.

 Even though the students were at a low-intermediate level, the teachers made no attempt whatsoever to grade their language.
-Like seriously, no attempt and they were talking to the students the same way they would talk to me.
+Like seriously, no attempt, and they were talking to the students the same way they would talk to me.

 The students?
 Like deer in the headlights.
 No sort of comprehension or understanding and just nervous laughter in response.

-You can grade your language in 2 ways:
+You can grade language in 2 ways:

 Just use whatever grammar/vocabulary you want, but speak more slowly.
-Also use…pauses…to allow for some thinking time.
+Also, use…pauses…to allow for some thinking time.

 The lower the level, the slower you should talk.
 For advanced students, a normal speaking speed will be appropriate.

-2.Difficulty, in terms of grammar/vocabulary
+2. Difficulty, in terms of grammar/vocabulary

 Make it simpler for lower-level students and more difficult for higher-level ones.

-However, avoid doing what some foreign teachers do and drop articles, or use incorrect grammar.
+However, avoid doing what some foreign teachers do and drop articles or use incorrect grammar.
 This does not help our students!

 Deer in Headlights